[ Japanese | English ]

 Last Update: 15th Januray 2017

 This flowchart illustrates the processes of the observations with the 45-m telescope.
 Successful observations follow the left side of the flow.
 An assistant helps you to do processes coloured in orange.
+What your assistant can do for you is summarised in Rules for the Assistant.
 In order to shorten communication time between users and the assistant, the observatory encourages experienced users to change the mirrors and tune the receiver by themselves.
 For some procedures, detailed information is described in links.
 Special instructions for remote observations from NAOJ Headquarter in Mitaka, Tokyo can be found at the observing room in Mitaka.

 |Before Your Observations||There is snow|